 Crushed leaves smell like cedar, lemon, apple, or incense.
-Depending on the species and section of the plant, juniper has a diverse and distinct scent.
-Gin smells like juniper since it’s created from juniper berries.
+Depending on the species and phase of the plant, juniper has a diverse and wonderful fragrance.
+Gin smells like juniper considering it is constituted of juniper berries.

-Juniper berry oil smells crisp, woody, sweet, earthy, and fruity.
-Juniper’s spicy, woody, resinous scent gives any mixture depth and energy.
+Juniper berry oil smells crisp, woody, candy, earthy, and fruity.
+Juniper’s highly spiced, woody, resinous heady scent gives any aggregate intensity and strength.

 Table of Contents